 We have an extensive international distribution network for our Malibu, Axis, and Cobalt brands.
-As of July 1, 2017, we had 59 international dealer locations in 40 countries, including Europe, Asia, Middle East, South America, South Africa, and Australia/New Zealand for our Malibu and Axis brands.
-We service our independent dealers in the Australian and New Zealand markets through our Australian operations acquired in October 2014.
-Including our Australia operations, international unit volumes for Malibu and Axis brands accounted for approximately 9.0% and 8.0% of our total unit volume for fiscal years 2017 and 2016, respectively.
-Our Cobalt brand, which was acquired in July 2017, has 27 dealer locations in 24 countries, including Europe, South America, South Africa, Australia, and China.
+As of July 1, 2018, our dealer network consisted of over 80 dealer locations throughout Europe, Asia, Middle East, South America, South Africa, and Australia/New Zealand.
+We service our independent dealers in the Australian and New Zealand markets who sell our Malibu and Axis brand boats through our Australian operations acquired in October 2014.